gauravtiwari/limestone/README.md

 # Limestone Webpack

-Limestone is a boilerplate SaaS app built with Rails 5 and an opinionated integration with React.
-Limestone is built with Shakacode's react_on_rails.
+Limestone is a boilerplate SaaS app built with Rails 5 and allows for an opinionated integration with React.
 It uses a webpack pipeline which works with Rails' asset pipeline.
-Hot reloading is close to working but not.
-This is very much a work in progress.
+This is a work in progress.

 ## The Stack
 The gemset has been chosen to be modern, performant, and take care of a number of business concerns common to SaaS.
 As-is it's intended for deployment to AWS.